 Cross the river by local ferryboat or stroll across the new Darul Hana pedestrian bridge to visit the excellent Brooke Gallery, set in Fort Margherita.
 Picturesque Malay villages, the stately Astana (Palace) and the new state legislature are also located on this side of the river.

-Another expression of the relaxed attitude Kuching people have to life in general can be seen by the proximity and co-existence of Chinese Temples, Indian and Malay mosques, Churches and other places of worship that can be found within such a close area.
+Another expression of the relaxed attitude the people of Kuching have to life in general can be seen by the proximity and co-existence of Chinese Temples, Indian and Malay mosques, Churches and other places of worship that can be found within such a close area.

-Beyond Kuching, there are number of excellent national parks and wildlife reserves all located within a short drive from the city.
-These include Bako National Park, home of the rare and endemic Proboscis monkey; Gunung Gading National Park, where Rafflesia flowers bloom; the Semenggoh Wildlife Centre with its semi-wild orang utans; the Kuching Wetlands National Park with its mangrove attractions and diverse range of wildlife; and Tanjung Datu where the rainforest meets the South China Sea.
+These include Bako National Park, home of the rare and endemic Proboscis monkey; Gunung Gading National Park, where Rafflesia flowers bloom; the Semenggoh Wildlife Centre with its semi-wild orang utans; the Kuching Wetlands National Park with its mangrove attractions and diverse range of wildlife; and Tanjung Datu National Park where the rainforest meets the South China Sea.